bigcommerce/dev-docs/docs/api-docs/customers/passwordless-login.md

 This login is for {Store name} if you did not request this link, please ignore this email.
 Your account is still secure.
 ```
+This email uses the same email templates as other emails in your store.

 **Other status codes:**